The Climate Crisis Secret

 One major limitation when narrowing down an exact estimate of the global percentage share of anthropogenic GHG emissions that animal agriculture is responsible for is using the same methods across all industries.
-For example, the same value for methane needs to be agreed upon and used among all industries.
+For example, the equal value for methane needs to be agreed upon and used among all stakeholders.
 The Worldwatch report notes that more research is needed to increase the world’s total GHG level from non-livestock sources of methane.

 An agreed-upon life cycle assessment, from raw materials and production to transportation and consumption, also needs to be adopted to ensure something like deforestation for livestock feed crops is not associated with general deforestation.
-Until an agreed-upon standard of measure is adopted by all industries, a breakdown of various sectors’ contribution will continue to be variable.
+Until an agreed-upon standard of measure is approved by all industries, a breakdown of various sectors’ contribution will continue to be variable.

-The Worldwatch report makes some great recommendations, however, it oversimplified the idea that reducing animal product consumption is an easier way to achieve climate change goals globally than implementing renewable energy technologies.
+The Worldwatch report makes some great recommendations.
+However, it oversimplified the idea that reducing animal product consumption is an easier way to achieve climate change goals globally than implementing renewable energy technologies.
 This does not take into account the deep-seated cultural and psychological beliefs that eating animals is normal, natural, and necessary.
 However, changing our food system does require much more attention than it is currently being given within governmental strategies locally and globally.

 Some people believe that there has always been an ethical need to consider non-human animals as sentient beings like humans.
 However, it has not been until the last few decades that the urgency to address climate change has grown.
 The contribution that animal agriculture has to climate change is now understood to be significant and can no longer be ignored by policymakers or consumers.

 Efforts by consumers to reduce their animal product consumption as much as practically possible is a significant solution.
-Efforts by government and agencies to take leadership in promoting policy that creates accessibility to sustainable foods for people is another significant solution.
+Efforts by government and agencies to take leadership in promoting policy that creates accessibility to sustainable foods for people is another considerable solution.